WestGrid/visualizeThis/menu/humanities.md

 For the list of variables, their description, and how they interact with each other, it is best to consult the [CWRC Ontology Specification](http://sparql.cwrc.ca/ontology/cwrc.html) and the [CWRC preamble](http://sparql.cwrc.ca/ontologies/cwrc-preamble-EN.html).
-The dataset also adops some external namespaces, classes and terms listed [here](http://sparql.cwrc.ca/ontologies/cwrc-preamble-EN.html#linkages).
+The dataset also adopts some external namespaces, classes, and terms listed [here](http://sparql.cwrc.ca/ontologies/cwrc-preamble-EN.html#linkages).
 At the beginning of each RDF file you will find all the external vocabularies that are used in that file, e.g.